 During a program accreditation review, the ADC considers whether each standard statement is met, not met, or substantially met.

-If a program meets all Standards, the ADC will accredit the program up to the maximum period of time as outlined in the ADC/DC(NZ) Guidelines for accreditation of education and training programs for dental practitioners (the Guidelines).
+If a program meets all Standards, the ADC will accredit the program up to the maximum period of time as outlined in the ADC accreditation guidelines for dental practitioner programs (the Guidelines).